cobbzilla/s3s3mirror/README.md

-    -X (--delete-removed)    : Delete objects from the destination bucket if they do not exist in the source bucket -t (--max-threads) N     : Maximum number of threads (default 100) -v (--verbose)           : Verbose output (default false) -z (--proxy) VAL         : IP or address of proxy as proxy_host and the port on which proxy accepts requests as proxy_port with option provided as => (proxy_host):(proxy_port).
-Defaults to no proxy.
+    -X (--delete-removed)    : Delete objects from the destination bucket if they do not exist in the source bucket -t (--max-threads) N     : Maximum number of threads (default 100) -v (--verbose)           : Verbose output (default false) -z (--proxy) VAL         : host:port of proxy server to use.
+                               Defaults to proxy_host and proxy_port defined in ~/.s3cfg,
-                               They will be over written if proxy settings are also defined in ~/.s3cfg
+                               or no proxy if these values are not found in ~/.s3cfg

 ### Examples